 - Avoid drinking unpasteurized fruit juices.
 Toddy and date sap stored in an open area should also be avoided.

-- Avoid travelling to regions where outbreak is prevalent and strictly follow the advisory issued by health authorities.
+- Avoid traveling to regions where the outbreak is prevalent and strictly follow the advisory issued by health authorities.

 - Personal protective equipment must be worn by healthcare workers and caretakers of patients suspected to have contracted the infection.